 Low humidity can cause a number of irritations including dry skin and susceptibility to cold and flu germs.
 It can also damage your home, causing extra dust, cracks in wood floors and even ruined electrical equipment.
 High humidity, on the other hand, encourages the growth of fungus and mold – it can even promote bacteria and viruses.
-Check your home’s humidity level and learn how to restore it to a healthy level.

 Check for signs.
 If you don’t want to spring for a store-bought device, there are several telltale signs of humidity.
 If you’re getting shocked every time you touch a doorknob, or the water in a flower vase needs to be refilled every day, your home’s humidity is likely too low!
 If you see moisture on the inside of your windows, your indoor humidity is likely too high.
 Note: If the only window in your house with moisture is your bathroom window, the problem is likely related to the exhaust fan, not your home’s humidity level.

 If your humidity level is too low: If the humidity level in your home is below 25 percent, it’s a good idea to purchase a humidifier for your home.
 You can find these at any store that sells home goods, and they cost anywhere from $20-$60, depending on the size and strength of the humidifier.
 If you don’t want to spring for a humidifier right now, distribute shallow dishes of water around your home.
 Tip: The best place to put the water is near radiators, heating vents or sunny windowsills.
 The heat helps the water evaporate, adding moisture to the air.